Reetasems/Reeta-/README.md

 # Reeta-
 This is my first repository
 <br>
-Manisha is my best friend like my sister
+Dhruv Rajput is my best friend